 — The Review and Herald, February 9, 1897

-O my Father, with this burden of guilt and a sorrowful heart I humbly come and press my petitions to the throne of grace.
+O my Father, I humbly come and press my petitions to the throne of grace.
+With a sorrowful heart I lay down my burden of guilt.
 I want to be freed from all sin.
-I confessed my sin and made things right with the one I wronged.
-Forgive me for causing pain to both You and a child of Yours.
+Forgive me for causing pain to both You and another child of Yours.
 I need You, O Lord, and ask to be filled with the Holy Spirit.
 Help me as I seek to follow Your Word, for Your ways are good.
 You are gracious and merciful and have shown great kindness towards me.
-Thank You for Your promise to draw near to me when I draw near to You!
+Thank You for Your promise to draw near to me when I turn to draw near to You!